spack/spack/lib/spack/docs/configuration.rst

 are four configuration scopes.
 From lowest to highest:

 #. **defaults**: Stored in ``$(prefix)/etc/spack/defaults/``.
 These are
-   the "factory" settings.
+   the factory settings.
 Users should generally not modify the settings here, but should override them in other configuration scopes.
-The defaults here will change from version to version of Spack.
+These defaults will change from version to version of Spack.

 #. **system**: Stored in ``/etc/spack``.
 These are settings for this
-   machine, or for all machines on which this file system is mounted.
+   machine or all machines on which this file system is mounted.
 The site scope can be used for settings idiosyncratic to a particular machine, such as the locations of compilers or external packages.
 These settings are presumably controlled by someone with root access on the machine.

 #. **site**: Stored in ``$(prefix)/etc/spack/``.
 Settings here affect
-   only *this instance* of Spack, and they override defaults.
-The site scope can can be used for per-project settings (one spack instance per project) or for site-wide settings on a multi-user machine (e.g., for a common spack instance).
+   only *this instance* of Spack and they override defaults.
+The site scope can can be used for per-project settings (one Spack instance per project) or for site-wide settings on a multiuser machine (e.g., for a common Spack instance).

 #. **user**: Stored in the home directory: ``~/.spack/``.
 These settings
    affect all instances of Spack and take the highest precedence.